 Specifically, the RSC will:

-assist Radiation Protection Supervisors with the preparation of suitable local rules and advise them on the rules' enforcement;
+assist Radiation Protection Supervisors with the preparation of suitable local rules (the rules and safety procedures for a specific or facility) and advise them on the rules' enforcement;

-work with radiation groups to prepare Standard Operating Procedures and risk assessments;
+work with radiation groups to prepare Standard Operating Procedures (guidelines for safe use of equipment) and risk assessments;

 approve user applications and update training records;